Originally published in Rowing News January 2017

 “Offers do not get made right away,” O’Neill says.
 “It is certainly a process of getting to know them.”

 He says scholarship talk usually comes up naturally when both parties can be honest about their interests and understandings of what is expected.
 “We’re going to do the right thing for the program,” he says.
 “And for the family, as well.
 Typically it works out pretty well.”

 Although rowing scholarship opportunities are more numerous for women than men, O’Neill cautions that misinformation has skewed the perception of how easy they are to obtain.
 It’s still very challenging.

-“Yes, there are plenty of opportunities for high school rowers to get a scholarship for a Division I rowing program,” he says, “But the more competitive the program, the more competitive it is to get one.”
+“Yes, there are plenty of opportunities for high school rowers to get a scholarship for a Division I rowing program.” he says, “But the more competitive the program, the more competitive it is to get a scholarship.”

 Finances, majors, campus life, and future job placement will be a huge part of that discussion.
 Rowing coaches hope that college racing is, too.

 “The thing I tell every single kid is the number one decision-making factor is the school.
-That’s it,” Biller says “You have to assume you’re not rowing after a semester and you still have to want to go to school there.
+That’s it,” Biller says “You gotta assume you’re not rowing after a semester and you still gotta want to go to school there.
 If you’re really drawn to a program or coach but you’re on the fence about the school, then you should think really hard if you want to do that or not.”